rongstat/meta-visualization/README.md

 The directory `R Codes` includes R scripts for analyzing the example datasets.

+The directory `Python Codes` includes Python implementation of the method.

 # Get Started

 To apply our method to an example dataset, follow the three steps below.